 Other Business (Agenda Item #10 – 20:03)

-Ms. McVicker discussed an amendment on the lease of the well and water rights from FRI to GVLD discussing any other additions and revisions for when the amendment is finalized.
-Ms. McVicker discussed working with attorneys on the amendment.
+Mrs. McVicker discussed an amendment on the lease of the well and water rights from FRI to GVLD discussing any other additions and revisions for when the amendment is finalized.
+Mrs. McVicker discussed working with attorneys on the amendment.
 Mr. Sheppard asked Mr. Gessel about the possibility of a new agreement versus having an amendment to the existing lease.
 Mr. Gessel requested to contact the current attorney working on the amendment to help with the process and to see what the best course of action would be.
 Mr. Gessel was able to get access to the previous agreement.

 Mr. Sheppard noted ongoing efforts to modify the lease with FRI.
-Ms. McVicker explained that in the previous lease water rights were given but were not approved for municipal use, prompting the need for corrective action.
+Mrs. McVicker explained that in the previous lease specific water rights were included that were not approved for municipal use, prompting the need for corrective action.

 Next Meeting (Agenda Item #10)